benarmstrongg/cursedui/README.md

 })
 ```

 The callback you pass to `component` function recieves one argument: the `createElement` function.
-To call this function, pass your element's tag name and a callback method to define properties on your element.
+To call this function, pass your element's tag name and a callback method to define properties on your element using `with` statements.

 ```javascript
 component(function counter($) {